-How do you market the invisible?7th June 2017 / Blog
+How do you market the invisible?7th June 2017 / All, How To

-How do you market something people do not know exist and therefore rarely search on Google for it?
+How do you promote your product when it’s something people do not know exists and therefore rarely search on Google for it?

-Look also to alternative, niche terms i.e. what else they could be searching for?
+Think outside the box and look to alternative, niche terms.
+What else could your customers be searching for?
 Who are your competitors – what are they doing to be seen?
 What are the search terms they use?

 Photo Credit: Unsplash, Rayi Christian Wicaksono